 Your front-end offer needs a dedicated sales page.
 Since the price point is $7, it doesn’t need to be fancy.
 Straight to the point, a good offer will work on its own at this price point.

 People will just click and purchase at this price point.
 Also, to push them to purchase, you may offer a 30-day money-back guarantee.
-This will take away the risk of them for being skeptical of buying something they don’t need.
+This will take away the risk of them being sceptical about buying something they don’t need.
 But trust me, people seldom ask for a refund.

 In your script, you need to understand this most important copywriting principle to sell well.
 It is the distinction between features and benefits: